 NWB Bank's main competitors are N.V.
 Bank Nederlandse Gemeenten ('BNG'), another Dutch public sector lender that is nearly twice NWB Bank's size, and, to a far lesser extent, commercial banks.
-Other competitors include insurance companies and pension funds, which have become more active in the market in 2014.
-Due to the small margins generally earned on public sector lending and in part due to continuing weak economic conditions in Europe, most commercial banks have withdrawn from this market, as their relative funding costs exceed borrowing rates otherwise available to the public sector.
+Other competitors include insurance companies and pension funds, which have become more active in the market since 2014.
+11 Due to the small margins generally earned on public sector lending, most commercial banks have withdrawn from this market, as their relative funding costs exceed borrowing rates otherwise available to the public sector.
 However, a number of institutional investors attracted by the low risk profile of the Dutch public sector have become more active in the market.
 In December 2014, NWB Bank entered into a special partnership with the European Investment Bank ('EIB') for purposes of joining forces in relation to long-term funding in the public domain.
 At the end of 2015, NWB Bank and the EIB concluded a global loan totaling €400 million.
 The EIB's loan also enables NWB Bank to offer smaller projects and clients the opportunity to benefit from inexpensive EIB financing, for which they would otherwise be ineligible.
+At the end of 2016, the EIB and NWB Bank signed another loan agreement that amounted to €250 million, which was made available in 2017 by the EIB to NWB Bank, which in turn invested €500 million in enhancing the sustainability of social housing and in achieving the objectives of the water authorities (concerning the circular economy).
+The loan represents a continuation of the collaboration between NWB Bank and the EIB entered into at the end of 2015, through which €00 million in social housing, environmental, knowledge economy and water sector projects have meanwhile been financed.
+The collaboration was initiated not only for the purpose of exchanging knowledge and experience but also providing the Dutch public sector with more attractive financing.

-As at 31 December 2015, NWB Bank had a market share of approximately 17.1% of the Dutch municipal sector as measured by aggregate loans and advances made.
-As at 31 December 2015, NWB Bank also benefited from high market shares in lending to Dutch housing associations 37.4%), Dutch water boards (83.4%) and Dutch healthcare entities (28.7%) as measured by aggregate loans and advances made.
-NWB Bank maintained its market share in the Dutch water boards sector (2014: 83.6%) and slightly reduced its market share in the Dutch housing sector (2014: 38.7%), while market shares for municipal authorities and healthcare entities remained at the high level of previous years.
+As at 31 December 2017, NWB Bank had a market share of approximately 16% of the Dutch municipal sector as measured by aggregate loans and advances made.
+As at 31 December 2017, NWB Bank also benefited from high market shares in lending to Dutch housing associations (approximately 38%), Dutch water authorities (approximately 88%) and Dutch healthcare entities (approximately 29%) as measured by aggregate loans and advances made.
+12 NWB Bank expanded its market share in the Dutch water authorities sector (2016: approximately 87%) and expanded its market share in the Dutch housing sector (2016: approximately 37%), while market shares for municipal authorities and healthcare entities remained at the high level of previous years.
 NWB Bank competes on the basis of favorable pricing and swift response to its clients' needs.